manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 # Overloading and overriding

-A method override inherits all the super method's default parameter values.
+A method override inherits all the default parameter values from the super method.
 The default values are fixed in the super class and may not be changed in the overriding method.
 ```java
 public interface Contacts {